centro/application_seeds/README.md

 #### Create a rake task to create data model objects from the seed data

 **The application** needs to create objects from the common seed data.
-To do this, the application will need to create Rake task (such as the one below) that reads the seed data, and uses it to create the objects in the application's own data model.
+To do this, you will need to create a Rake task (such as the one below) for your application that reads the seed data, and uses it to create the objects in the application's own data model.

 `ApplicationSeeds` provides an API to allow for the easy retrieveal of seed data.
-See blow for more information about the API.
+See below for more information about the API.

 ```ruby
 namespace :application_seeds do